Get free delivery on orders over $50 with code FREEDELIVERY. See details.

 You can also consider some even more advanced types of smoke alarms, depending on your needs.
 These include:

 • Alarms that speak "Fire" or other words to inform you about the threat.
-This is great for using around a young child or someone who doesn’t understand the typical alarm’s beeping.
+This is great for using in a household with a young child or someone who doesn’t understand the typical alarm’s beeping.

 • Alarms that also emit a visible strobe light.
 This type is helpful for those who are hard of hearing or in spaces where there is typically a lot of noise, like a machine shop or public space.